Providenciales

 Providenciales (known locally as Provo) is an island in the northwest Caicos Islands, part of the Turks and Caicos Islands, a British Overseas Territory.
-The island has an area of 98 km2 and a 2012 Census population of 23,769.
-Providenciales is the third largest island in the Turks and Caicos in area, and is home to a large majority of the population of the Turks and Caicos Islands.
+The island has an area of 98 km2 and had a population of 23,769 as of 2012, the latest date for which an island-by-island census was published by the government.
+Providenciales is the third largest island in the Turks and Caicos in area, and is home to a majority of the population of the Turks and Caicos Islands.

 Transportation

 The island is served by the Providenciales International Airport.

 There is no public transportation on the island.

 As recently as 1964, Providenciales did not have a single wheeled vehicle.
 Roads, water, telephones, and electricity were also absent.
 The original developer, Provident, Ltd, had shuttle flights from Florida (for a real estate buying program) two times a week in a World War II DC-3 plane and the only hotel was the Third Turtle Inn built by them in 1967.

 Economy

-As of the year 2000, Provo is the most tourist-oriented and developed of the Turks and Caicos Islands, boasting many resort hotels and an 18-hole golf course.
+Providenciales is the most tourist-oriented and developed of the Turks and Caicos Islands, boasting many resort hotels and an 18-hole golf course.
 The island has recently become popular with retirees from around the world, kindling a boom of residential development.
 Grace Bay has seen many luxury condos built on its shores.